spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 <br />

-### To set your Namespace Quota:
+## To set your Namespace Quota:

-* During [Step: 3 Associate Namespaces](/workspace/adding-a-new-workspace#3.associatenamespaces) of Namespace creation, `Workspace Quota` can be set by giving the `Maximum CPU` and `Maximum Memory`.
-Then, all the clusters launched within the namespace can utilize the set Quota.
+1. During [Step: 3 Associate Namespaces](/workspace/adding-a-new-workspace#3.associatenamespaces) of Namespace creation, **Workspace Quota** can be set by giving the **Maximum CPU** and **Maximum Memory**.
+Then, all the clusters launched within the Namespace can utilize the set Quota.

-* Namespace Quota can be set for an already deployed workspace as:
+2. Namespace Quota can be set for an already deployed workspace as:
    `Workspace Settings -> Namespaces -> Workspace Quota`

 </Tabs.TabPane>